Novice Collector Tips

 Start with blue and white or other polychrome porcelain instead.
 The colors or color tones and the decoration/patterns on polychrome porcelain can provide valuable clues regarding authenticity.
 With monochromes you have only that single color.

-For the benefit of novice collectors without any experience, I list here some essential points you must get accustomed to, with examples from the site's gallery.
+For the benefit of novice collectors without any experience, I list here some essential points you must get adapted to, with examples from the site's gallery.
 Please also check the pages about porcelain age signs.

 First it is necessary to clarify something that all collectors with many years of collecting experience know.
 Chances that you find any expensive Ming or Qing ceramics at a thrift store, flea market, etc. is about as remote as winning the lottery.